 The manual and life puzzle tool:

-Below is my first A Life in Pieces school puzzle (on the right) – discovering the importance of knowing word definitions, such as good, fair and bright.
-The multiple words found and inscribed on the puzzle pieces lead to great success as they actually affect the brain and behavior and create respectful character.
+Below, to the right, is my first A Life in Pieces school puzzle – discovering the importance of knowing, and feeling word definitions, such as good, fair and bright.
+The multiple words found and inscribed on the puzzle pieces lead to great success as they positively affect the brain and behavior, creating respectful, honourable character.
 On the left is an example of a blank puzzle that grows in, and with your class.
 The manual guides users to success with suggested words and activities to initiate ideas.
 Manuals are divided by age – pre-school/elementary and junior high/high school, engaging age appropriate words and activities.

 Describing A Life in Pieces

 Your 13 piece blank puzzle comes alive with words and creations and “lives” in your classroom, igniting the senses and brain of students and teacher.
 See it!
 Feel it!
 The above puzzle quadrants were centered with a heart; an eye; an ear; and hands.
 This symbolizes the connection between A Life in Pieces and children/youth who plead for adults to “please do what is right – get to know me, talk to me, listen to me, and most of all believe in me…..I want to feel love and be trusted.”
 My response is – “I connect with you (hand); I see you (eye); I hear/listen to you (ear); I protect you and believe in you (heart).”
 Scattered around the symbols are the numerous words describing respect, honour, trust and more.
 Grow with words like FRIEND and realize a classroom of model citizens; leaders of the school.